S1D1T1/SingleWindow/README.md

 - Create persistent windows for SwiftUI views
 - Programmatically open or close windows
-- Support for multiple SingleWindow instances
+- Support for multiple SingleWindow instances (1 dashboard, 1 clock,etc)
 - Menu command for toggling window visibility
 - Option to open windows on external displays
 - Access to the underlying AppKit `NSWindow` object